jacops/kubers/README.md

 No extra configuration is needed on `kubers` side.

 #### API Access Keys
-This method requires you to create a pair of API access keys and a Kubernetes secret with the credentials, using which the sidecar container can authenticate itself against a Secret Manager.
+This method requires you to create a pair of API access keys and a Kubernetes secret with the credentials, using which the sidecar container can authenticate itself against a secrets Manager.

 Using API Access Keys is not recommended and should be only used in development or if you are in a non AWS environment.